-The TAC illumination warrants were examined as part of this study and it was determine that the RHVP would meet the justification for full illumination on all ramps and through the mainline.
+The TAC illumination warrants were examined as part of this study and it was determine that the the Mud Street interchange would meet the justification for interchange illumination.
+However, it must also be noted that just because a warrant has been achieved does not mean that illumination must or can be implemented.
+Environmental constraints and approvals must be considered before pursing the recommendation to illuminate.